Beneor/homology-segment-analysis/README.md

 # Homology segment analysis

-The application calculates sequence homology level using short fragment matches and identifies correlations between sequence homology regions and any other genome data (for example frequency of ectopic contacts)
+The application calculates sequence homology level using short fragment matches and identifies correlations between frequency of matched fragments (FMF) and any other genome data (for example frequency of ectopic contacts, FEC)

 The software capabilities
 * Calculate homology level between provided sequence with a genome
-* Calculate a correlation between homology level any numeric data specified for genome (for example, ectopic contacts)
+* Calculate a correlation between homology level any numeric data specified for genome (for example FEC)
 * Plot homology level graph
-* Build 2D genome-genome homology level heatmap (TBD).
+* Analyse full-chromosomee correlations between FMF and any other genome data (for example FEC)

 ## Licence
 This program is licensed under GNU GPLv3 licence: https://www.gnu.org/licenses/gpl.html